vladikcomper/MegaPCM/docs/API.md

 **Output:**

 - d0 - zero on success, non-zero error code on failure
-- a0 - pointer to problemmatic sample in table (if applicable)
+- a0 - pointer to a problemmatic sample in table (if applicable)

 **Uses:**